Hawkesbury City Council - Overview

 Located in the Hawkesbury River Valley, Hawkesbury City Council is the largest Local Government area in metropolitan NSW.
 It covers an area of 2,793 square kilometres and has an estimated population of 62,485.
 It is divided by four river valleys and contains fertile flood plains and wetlands, undulating hills, timbered ridges, steep gorges and towering escarpments.
 The Hawkesbury is made up of many small townships and localities.

 The Council comprises 12 elected people called councillors.
 The local government area is not subdivided into wards therefore each councillor represents the whole of the Hawkesbury.
-Council elections are held every four years "the next election is due in March 2004", which is in line with the recent State Gov changes to Local Gov elections.
+Council elections are held every four years.
 Council's annual budget is over $70 million.

 History of the Hawkesbury

 Prior to the European settlement of the area, the Dharug people were drawn to the banks of the Hawkesbury River (which they called the Deerubbin).
 Before 1788 up to 3000 Dharug people lived in the Hawkesbury Valley.

 The Hawkesbury was settled by Europeans over 200 years ago.
 In 1794, 22 farms were marked out from South Creek to Wilberforce and, within four years, the area was populated by 600 free settlers as well as convict labourers.
 In 1810, Governor Macquarie established five towns in the area - Windsor, Richmond, Wilberforce, Pitt Town and Castlereagh.

 In 1843, the Windsor District Council was the second proclaimed council in NSW.
 It covered 2,110 square kilometres and had a population of almost 6,500 people.
 This council was disbanded in 1846 and on 4 March 1871, the Borough Council of Windsor was declared.